annacnelson/annacnelson.github.io/_pages/math316.md

 **Prerequisite:** Math 1522 (Calculus II) **Corequisite:** Calculus III — Math 2350 or Math 2351

 **Prerequisites & Review:** We will use the differentiation and integration methods you learned in Math 1512 and Math 1522.
-A sample of review problems is posted on Canvas so you can review before the semester starts and be well prepared.
+A sample of review problems is posted on Canvas and [here](/assets/teaching/math316/prereview.pdf)so you can review before the semester starts and be well prepared.
 (For solutions, see Canvas).
 The goal of mathematics courses at UNM is to build your skills and strengthen them as you go semester after semester.
 Review is needed, but don't worry if you do not feel 100\% confident to start with.
 We will review as we go and gain skill and confidence throughout.
 If you have not taken a mathematics course in the last 3 semesters, we recommend that you do not take Calculus III and Math 316 concurrently.
 Math 316 is offered every summer at UNM which gives you an opportunity to take it at that point.
 Please meet with your instructor if you wish to talk about which is the appropriate course for you.

 **Textbook:** J. David Logan, *A first course in differential equations*, 3rd edition (available [here](https://link.springer.com/book/10.1007/978-3-319-17852-3))